 There is something for everybody when it comes to accommodation in Detroit.
-The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses in the suburbs.
+The city is home to not just characterful urban neighbourhoods, but also lovely green spaces and sprawling houses.

 Most people tend to rent in Detroit when first arriving, but they may be encouraged by the affordable property market to eventually buy a home in Detroit.

 Types of accommodation in Detroit

 Thanks to the recent regeneration of the city, Detroit has experienced much investment in recent years which has in turn increased property values.
 Although prices are rising, the city remains affordable in comparison to other major US cities.

-Expats will find a variety of accommodation options in Detroit.
+Expats will find a variety of accommodation options in the metro.
 A mixture of high-rise residential blocks and low-rise townhouses dominate the downtown areas, while larger family homes with gardens can be found further out in the surrounding suburbs.

 As with any big city, there are myriad options available when choosing an apartment in Detroit.
-While it may not have an iconic skyline like New York City or Seattle, there is still plenty of decent high-rise accommodation in the Detroit’s central districts.
-Along with this, there are also smaller condos and low-rise residential blocks, especially in the suburbs.
+While it may not have an iconic skyline like New York City or Seattle, there is still plenty of decent high-rise housing in the central districts, as well as smaller condos and low-rise residential blocks.

-There is a huge variety of houses available in Detroit’s middle- and upper-class neighbourhoods.
+There is a huge variety of houses available in Detroit’s middle and upper-class neighbourhoods.
 In contrast to the stereotypical image of Detroit as an urban jungle, there are loads of safe suburbs perfect for raising families.
-A huge range of housing styles can be seen in Detroit from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.
+A huge range of housing styles can be seen throughout the city, from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.

 Finding accommodation in Detroit

-Online listings are the primary way of exploring housing options in Detroit and a good way for new arrivals to familiarise themselves with the city’s property market prior to relocation.
-Alternatively, real-estate agents are also an option, though they will charge a fee for their services.
+Online listings are the primary way of exploring housing options in Detroit and are also a good way for new arrivals to familiarise themselves with the city’s property market prior to relocation.
+Alternatively, estate agents are also an option, though they will charge a fee for their services.

-When looking for a home in Detroit, families should consider areas close to schools and colleges, and working professionals should also factor in their work commute, which can become tedious as there is a degree of traffic congestion in the city.
+When looking for a home in Detroit, families should consider areas close to schools, and working professionals should also factor in their work commute which, depending on location, could be impacted by traffic congestion.